mekenthompson/nothotdog-webapp/README.md

 # nothotdog-webapp
-Front end web app for nothotdog image classifier using Azure Custom Vision
+Python Web App to use Azure Custom Vision Classifier